HikaruEgashira/lm-suggester/_examples/README.md

 Demonstrates replacing multiple lines with a simplified version.

 ### 4. Full File Update (`full_file_update.json`)
-Shows diff calculation when LLMBefore is not provided (full file replacement).
+Shows diff calculation when LMBefore is not provided (full file replacement).

 ### 5. Emoji in Code (`emoji_in_code.json`)
 Tests proper handling of emoji characters in code.